black-RAM/black-RAM/README.md

-- 👋 Hi, I’m @black-RAM a young new coder
+- 👋 Hi, I’m Ariel a young new coder
 - 👀 I’m interested in full stack web development
-- 🌱 I recently achieved the FreeCodeCamp "Javascript Algorithmns and Data Structures Certification":
+- 🌱 I recently achieved the FreeCodeCamp "Javascript Algorithmns and Data Structures Certification".
+- 📈 I'm finishing the Odin Projects Fundamentals course.
 - 📫 What I aspire to learn:
-- Front-End development Frameworks and Libraries
+- Frontend Development Libraries.
 - Backend Development using Node JS
-- and data visialisation, analytics and A.I.
+- Fata visialisation, analytics and A.I.
 Neural Networks using Python.
-- Some C++ or Rust wouldn't hurt too!
+- A little bit of systems architecture with C, C++, and Rust.

 <!---
 black-RAM/black-RAM is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.